-The Teaser Previews add an additional read-only view to the publication section of the Livingdocs Editor.
+The Teaser Previews add an additional read-only view to the Metadata Form Section of the Livingdocs Editor.
 It is by default disabled and can only be enabled and configured through a content type config.

 We basically configure a mapping that translates a subset of the current document (the one we are editing / publishing) into a state that gets rendered using components from your design.
 Further we can also control the dimensions and look of the preview.